John Muir in Yellowstone

 - The view of Yellowstone Canyon is from Muir’s Our National Parks, published 1909, is from Wikipedia.
 Used with thanks.

 - The 1905 photo of John, Louie and Helen Muir is No. MSS048.f24-1348.tif from the John Muir Papers in the Holt-Atherton Special Collections at the University of the Pacific Library.
-Used with thanks.
+Used with permission and thanks.